danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 **Asymptotic runtime analysis** is the process of predicting the amount of time an _algorithm_ will take to run on large inputs.
 Asymptotic analysis focuses on analyzing **algorithms**, the concepts underlying how programs work.
 Compared to experimental analysis, which focuses on empirical measurement, asymptotic analysis focuses on reasoning and logic to analyze the runtime of an algorithm.

 {: .hint }
 Computer scientists specifically focus on large inputs (as the size of the input approaches infinity, or its _asymptote_) rather than small inputs because larger inputs more clearly demonstrate differences in efficiency.
 For example, the performance issue in `ArrayListDeque` only appears when a large number of web pages have been stored in browser history; `ArrayListDeque` is quite fast when only a few web pages have been stored.
-The differences in runtime become more appreciable when we're working with a very large number of items.
+The differences in runtime become more appreciable when we're working with a very large number of elements.

 The goal of asymptotic runtime analysis is to produce a (1) _predictive_ and (2) _easy-to-compare_ description of the running time of an algorithm.
 Consider the `indexOf` method, which returns the index of a `target` number in an `int[] A` or -1 if `target` is not in the array.